EMERGING MARKETS-Currencies get brief lift after Powell stays as hawkish as expected

 Argentina peso (interbank) ARS=RASL

-(Reporting by Susan Mathew in Bengaluru; editing by Jonathan Oatis and Angus MacSwan)
+(Reporting by Susan Mathew, Ankika Biswas and Shreyashi Sanyal in Bengaluru; editing by Jonathan Oatis, Angus MacSwan and Richard Chang)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.